A glossy, garlicky broccoli pasta with tender florets, a little heat, and a silky sauce that clings to every bite.

 Kitchen Connections

-Next Dish: Try Pan Roasted Eggplant and Mushrooms with Miso Butter next for another fast, savory dinner.
+Next Dish: Pan Roasted Eggplant and Mushrooms with Miso Butter.